Pefes/CSGO-Market/README.md

 npm install
 ```

-Run csgo-market-api server in background
+Run csgo-market-api server with MongoDB in the background

 Run the application